 For two weeks, students will embark on an exciting learning experience with traditional teaching methods put aside.
 Instead, each participant will be encouraged to use their initiative to solve problems and overcome challenges through their participation as both a leader and a vital team member.
 Students will choose courses that most interest them from the following subjects:

-Drama, International Relations, Public Speaking, Introduction to Business, and Journalism & Creative Writing.
+Drama, Marketing and Vlogging, and Journalism & Creative Writing.

 Students will master one subject per week, spending three hours per day in a classroom setting consisting of no more than 18 students.